m2osw/snaplogger/README.md

     and `--logger-configuration-filenames` options.
 You can always add more.

+    The library also is setup to capture logs from the `advgetopt` and the cppthread libraries (both use the `advgetopt` log feature.)

 # Reasons Behind Having Our Own Library

 We want to be in control of the capabilities of our logger and we want to be able to use it in our `snap_child` objects in a thread.
-Many capabilities which are not readily available in log4cplus.
+Many capabilities which are not readily available in `log4cplus`.

 # API

 ## Appenders

-An appender is an object that allows the log to be _appended_.
+An appender is an object that allows the log messages to be _appended_.

-This is the same terminology used by log4cplus.
+This is the same terminology used by `log4cplus`.

 We have a C++ base class which allows you to create your own appenders.
 These get registered and then the user can make use of those by naming them in their configuration files.

-We offer the following appenders:
+In the base library, We offer the following appenders:

+* buffer
-* File
+* console
-* Console
+* file
-* Syslog
+* syslog

-A network appender will be available through snaplog.
-We want to have access to snapnetwork but snapnetwork depends on snaplogger so we have to have another project to log to a remote log service.
+A network appender (service) will be available through [#logserver].
+We want to have access to [#eventdispatcher] but [#eventdispatcher] depends on [#logserver] so we have to have another project to log to a remote server.

 ## Configuration Files

-You configure snaplogger via a set of configuration files.
+You configure `snaplogger` via a set of configuration files.

-These files are found under `/etc/logger` by default, but the `snapwebsites` environment checks for these files under `/etc/snapwebsites/logger`.
+These files are found under `/etc/snaplogger` by default, but the `snapwebsites` environment checks for these files under `/etc/snapwebsites/logger`.

 The configuration files include parameters that setup the log.
 These
 are: